 The Tai language of Cao Bằng is a member of the Tai branch of the Kra-Dai language family.
-The specific variety investigated in the current study is spoken by ethnic Tày in Trùng Khánh District, Cao Bằng Province, in the extreme northeast of Vietnam (Figure 3).
-As described by Hoàng (1997) and Pittayaporn (2009), it is very similar to varieties spoken in other districts of Cao Bằng reported by Haudricourt (1960) and Ross (1996), and shows a strong overall resemblance to the dialect spoken just across the border in Daxin County in Guangxi Zhuang Autonomous Region as reported by Zhang et al. (1999).
+The specific variety investigated in the current study is spoken by ethnic Tây in Trùng Khánh District, Cao Bằng Province, in the extreme northeast of Vietnam (Fig. 3).
+Based on the reports of Hoàng (1997) and Pittayaporn (2009), it is very similar to varieties spoken in other districts of Cao Bằng as reported by Haudricourt (1960) and Ross (1996), and shows a strong overall resemblance to the dialect spoken just across the border in Daxin County in Guangxi Zhuang Autonomous Region as reported by Zhang et al. (1999).
 Estimating from the total population of the district, there are approximately 50,000 speakers of the Trùng Khánh variety of CBT (Socialist Republic of Vietnam Government 2013).